HeyPouya/AndroidAppUpdater/README.md

 you can also make as many direct APK download links as you need.
 Users can download that APK directly on their phone, and after downloading finishes, the install page will be shown to the user.

-##### Remember to put WRITE_EXTERNAL_STORAGE, INTERNET and REQUEST_INSTALL_PACKAGES permissions in your manifest.
-The library asks these permissions at runtime if needed.
+#### Remember to put WRITE_EXTERNAL_STORAGE, INTERNET and REQUEST_INSTALL_PACKAGES permissions in your manifest.
+The library asks these permissions at runtime if needed

 ```kotlin
 list.add(UpdaterStoreList(Store.DIRECT_URL, "Direct Download",R.mipmap.ic_launcher , "https://cafebazaar.ir/download/bazaar.apk", BuildConfig.APPLICATION_ID))